worktheclock/replit.github.io/hosting/authenticating-users-repl-auth.md

 	)
 ```

-Above, we use `request` to get the Repl.it headers and place them into variables.
+Above, we use `request` to get the Replit headers and place them into variables.

 Next we should update our `index.html` page to use the headers passed to it and display them back to the user if they are authenticated.